Composite Doors Explained: Benefits, Types, and Costs

 Maintenance Considerations

-• Poor Measurement: Incorrect sizing leads to expensive fitting issues.
+• Poor Measurement: Incorrect sizing leads to expensive fitting issues and drafts.

 • Inexperienced Installers: Can void manufacturer warranties and lead to poor performance.